 I began teaching Josh and Megan grammar using the first edition First Language Lessons.
 I was of the impression that this was a language arts/grammar program to be done orally and one-on-one with your child.
 After we began, I heard someone say that a child had to be able to read to do it.
 I didn’t find that to be the case at all.

 So, how do we do it?
 Orally and on the dry erase board.

 I have to confess that I was a bit skeptical as we got into FLL3.
 It is designed with the assumption that the child is reading fluently.
 When the lessons started going into how to form plurals and how you should use “s” with some words and “es” with others, depending on what letters the word ends with, I thought, “This is pointless.
 What good is this going to do for a child who can’t read those words, let alone spell them?”

 Well, you’d be surprised at what a kid can memorize.
 Josh, who was my least confident kid back then when it came to giving answers orally and being able to get what was in his brain to come out of his mouth (one of the symptoms of dyslexia, though I didn’t know it at the time), was usually the quickest to tell me when to use “s” or “es.”

-So, with a dry erase board and a little help from Mom, there’s no reason why struggling or young beginning readers can’t be introduced to grammar and punctuation rules, parts of speech, copywork, poetry memorization, sentence combining, and much more.
+So, with a dry erase board and a little help from Mom, there’s no reason why you can’t introduce struggling or young beginning readers to grammar and punctuation rules, parts of speech, copywork, poetry memorization, sentence combining, and much more.

 Did/do you have a late or struggling reader?
 What accommodations would you add to this list?